AEGEE/MyAEGEE/README.md

 Pure docker case: `127.0.0.1 appserver.test my.appserver.test traefik.appserver.test portainer.appserver.test pgadmin.appserver.test`

 **WINDOWS write-permission issue**
 For security reason, Windows could have rescrited writing permession.
-A workaround (from this [source](https://windowsreport.com/access-denied-hosts-windows-10/)) is to copy the hosts file to a different location:
+A workaround (original [source](https://windowsreport.com/access-denied-hosts-windows-10/)) is to copy the hosts file to a different location:

 1. Go to `C:\Windows\system32\drivers\etc\hosts` and locate `hosts` file.
 2. Copy it to your Desktop, or any other folder that you can easily access.